openebs-archive/openebs-docs/docs/cassandra.md

 In this tutorial, OpenEBS Local PV device has been used as the storage engine for deploying Kudo Cassandra.
 There are 2 ways to use OpenEBS Local PV.

-- `openebs-hostpath` - Using this option, it will create Kubernetes Persistent Volumes that will store the data into OS host path directory at: /var/openebs/<cassandra-pv>/.
+- `openebs-hostpath` - Using this option, it will create Kubernetes Persistent Volumes that will store the data into the OS host path directory at: /var/openebs/<cassandra-pv>/.
 Select this option, if you don’t have any additional block devices attached to Kubernetes nodes.
 You would like to customize the directory where data will be saved, create a new OpenEBS Local PV storage class using these [instructions](https://docs.openebs.io/docs/next/uglocalpv-hostpath.html#create-storageclass).

 - `openebs-device` - Using this option, it will create Kubernetes Local PVs using the block devices attached to the node.
 Select this option when you want to dedicate a complete block device on a node to a Cassandra node.
 You can customize which devices will be discovered and managed by OpenEBS using the instructions [here](https://docs.openebs.io/docs/next/ugndm.html).